Tensor network methods for quantum-inspired image processing and classical optics: Wave optics and quantum mechanics

-for $\quad \mu \ge 1$ with $\gamma^{-1}=\sqrt{1 - \beta^2}$, and $(a)_\mu = a (a+1) (a+2) \cdots (a+\mu-1)$ and where $\lambda = \beta/(1 + \gamma^{-1})$.
-For fixed $\mu$, the integrals converge absolutely.
-As $\mu\to\infty$, $a_\mu$ decays exponentially because the function $\sqrt{1 - \beta^2 \sin^2 \phi}$ is analytic in a strip around the real axis since $0 < \beta < 1$.
-Because of the exponentially decreasing behavior of the Pauli string coefficients, the MPO also admits a very low-rank representation.
-We do not show the quantum unitary circuit or the MPO implementation, as they closely mirror the Fresnel propagator.
 In this study, the dispersion relations are analytic functions of $k$ implying exponentially fast decrease of their Hadamard coefficients.
 Mathematically it sounds reasonable to assert that any Hamiltonian with an analytic/holomorphic dispersion relation should admit a low-rank MPO representation.
 It would be very important to precisely quantify this behavior more rigorously for a larger class of functions.
 Alternatively, a similar Bessel-type expansion can also be found in this case, leading to a closed expression for this MPO, although we do not show details here as they do not add value to the discussion.

 Additionally, it would be informative to compare the rank of the resulting MPO with that obtained from a more TCI-based implementation.
 Also, another quantum-inspired method, which does not rely on the Fourier transform, has been recently developed \cite{gidi2025pseudospectral} to solve quantum free evolution.
 Such comparisons, along with more realistic applications, will be the subject of future research.
+Moreover, many other transforms that are diagonalizable in Fourier could be study within this framework.
+One of the most famous transform that is especially present in image processing, optics and quantum physics is the periodic Hilbert transform.
+In Fourier, the Hilbert operator is a simple chiral phase operator $\pm i$ which can be written $\hat{U}_{\mathrm{QFT}}^\dagger \hat{D} \hat{U}_{\mathrm{QFT}}$, with $\hat{D}=-i \hat{Z}_n$ being a rank-1 MPO.
+A more general analysis of Fourier operators could open new possibilities at the interface of quantum computing, filter theory and tensor networks.

-Surprisingly enough, although we have dealt with two operators that are diagonalizable by Fourier transform, we did not construct the Fourier transform MPO by this method as its associated Hamiltonian $\hat{\mathcal{H}}=\frac{1}{2}(\hat{p}^2+\hat{x}^2)$ is not diagonalizable by Fourier transform (as $\hat{H}$ is not translational invariant), but rather by the basis of discrete Hermite functions.
+Surprisingly enough, although we have dealt with two operators that are diagonalizable by Fourier transform, we did not construct the Fourier transform MPO by this method as its associated Hamiltonian $\hat{\mathcal{H}}=\frac{1}{2}(\hat{p}^2+\hat{x}^2)$ is not diagonalizable by Fourier transform (as $\hat{\mathcal{H}}$ is not translational invariant), but rather by the basis of discrete Hermite functions.
 It would be very interesting to calculate an MPO representation using this Hamiltonian formulation and compare with \cite{chen2023quantum}.